-It had been 10 years since we have all been together; the last time was their 70th birthday right before I left on my career break to travel.
-In fact I even wrote about the 70th birthday experience as one of the first ever blog posts on Ottsworld!
+It had been 10 years since we had all been together; the last time was their 70th birthday right before I left on my career break to travel.
+In fact, I even wrote about the 70th birthday experience as one of the first-ever blog posts on Ottsworld!
 Getting all 13 of us together under the same roof is about as likely as me ever finding a boyfriend who will put up with me.
-In the last 10 years, my 6 nieces have grown up into busy teens and college students that now have jobs, sporting careers, and lives of their own.
-So now we have nearly 13 adults (5 in my sister’s family, 5 in my brother’s family, my mom, dad, and little ole single me) all going different directions.
+In the last 10 years, my 6 nieces have grown up into busy teens and college students who now have jobs, sporting careers, and lives of their own.
+So now we have nearly 13 adults (5 in my sister’s family, 5 in my brother’s family, my mom, dad, and little ole single me) all going in different directions.

 Having survived the week together, I took away a few learnings from what worked and tips on how to travel and stay in a big villa as a family group and make it a great experience for everyone.

-9 Tips for Planning a Big Family Trip
+9 Tips for Planning a Big Family Vacation

 1. Location: Choose a Rental/Housing that Will Hold Everyone